xiangmingcai/GateData/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GateData is to enable users to draw polygon gate with shinyapp
+The goal of GateData is to enable users to subset dataset by drawing polygon gate with shinyapp

 ## Introduction